indeema-bushko/iot-device-samples/java/firmware-update-samples/README.md

 ###

 In this section, the Firmware Upgrade operation, as initiated by the Platform was demonstrated to the completion, thus successfully concluding the objective set

 ***

+### Build & Run the Platform Initiated Firmware Update sample with background execution

+Consider a scenario, where your device is currently capturing data from various sensors and is publishing the events to Watson IoT Platform, parallelly, it is also handling data cleansing operations, sorting operations.
+The OS has it's own set of processess running, each of them taking their own share of processing capacity.
+In such situations, you would always wish to push few operations that could be run in the background, by assigning them to daemon processes and have them executed behind the scenes, whenever, there is less burden on the processor.

+To help assist in such scenarios, you can make use of the Sample **PlatformInitiatedWithBkgrndDwnldHandlerSample**, that is specifically designed, to be implemented in tight situations, where certain jobs are of high priority and are critical to the application.
+Firmware Download and Firmware Update operations are assigned to daemon threads and are executed in the background, without hampering the performance of the processes running in the foreground.

+You can make use of the execution code and steps mentioned in the earlier sections, to experience the Platform Initiated Firmware Update with Background Execution Sample, by setting the value of the parameter **option** to **PlatformBackground** in the DMDeviceSample.properties file, as located under target/classes.

+***

+###

+In this section, the Firmware Upgrade operation, as initiated by the Platform, but with the execution happening in the background, was demonstrated to the completion, thus successfully concluding the objective set

+***